kirbysayshi/js13k-2020/README.md

 - [x] Ball + Environment Obstacle Colliding
 - [x] End Game Screen with total time
 - [x] BUG: accelerator drawing y is reversed with camera
+- [ ] BUG: Doesn't even load on mobile?

 - [ ] Title Screen / Summary
 - [x] Generate star field instead of grid
 - [x] Directional Accelerator collider: hit it and get sent flying positively?
 - [ ] Disable pushing the signal from behind?
 - [ ] Directional Accelerator: camera follows signal with paddle in opposite direction of trajectory (or not drawn / not collidable) and input disabled (timed)
+- [ ] BUG: directional accelerator does not reset velocity vector (direction)
 - [ ] Directional Accelerator: Only trigger once until clear
 - [ ] One-way edge: pass through (dotted line) but bounces once on the other side
 - [x] BUG: signal/target labels hide themselves on the bottom (too far down).